cyanching/cyanching.github.io/_pages/about.md

 As a child, I practised gymnastics, learnt to play the piano, and won awards in art and creative writing competitions.
 I also published a short poem and obtained an official line art skill qualification.
 As a teen, my interests completely shifted to sciences.
 Instead, I won awards in Olympiad maths, innovative physics, and academic debate competitions.

 Nowadays, since my work happens to be my major hobby, I am taking it easy.
 I enjoy going around on my goofy kickscooter, taking care of my pet lizard and his food (live crickets and mealworms), struggling to play the majestic [otamatone](https://www.youtube.com/watch?v=_I7nCZVky40) well (hopefully one day), doing [amateur landscape photography](https://www.instagram.com/cyansingjikching/?hl=en) when I travel and/or hike, going urban exploring and bouldering with friends.
-Recently, I started dungeon mastering a mini tiny dungeon campaign.

 Contact
 ------